coreinfrastructure/best-practices-badge/doc/background.md

 Creating good criteria is our real objective, so please focus on the [criteria](./criteria.md) list.

-The criteria are focused on best practices for OSS, particularly those that are more likely to produce secure software, and not on proprietary software.
+The criteria are focused on best practices for FLOSS, particularly those that are more likely to produce secure software, and not on proprietary software.
 Clearly developers of proprietary software should also strive to develop secure software.
-That said, OSS software is sufficiently different that it's appropriate to have a set of criteria specific to OSS.
+That said, FLOSS software is sufficiently different that it's appropriate to have a set of criteria specific to FLOSS.
-For example, a key approach for developing secure OSS is to enable and encourage widespread review of the software.
+For example, a key approach for developing secure FLOSS is to enable and encourage widespread review of the software.
 Many of the criteria focus on how to best enable and encourage this review.
 This kind of information availability and worldwide detailed review would be unacceptable to most businesses that develop proprietary software.
-As a result, there's a need for criteria that focus specifically on OSS.
+As a result, there's a need for criteria that focus specifically on FLOSS.

 The criteria are intended to apply to all kinds of software.
 This includes firmware, operating system kernels, client software,